Amicus Briefs

 Cleveland County v.
 Conner

-AMICUS BRIEF SUMMARY – NCLA is particularly disturbed by the Fourth Circuit’s decision to grant “considerable deference” to the U.S. Department of Labor’s (“DOL”) non-binding interpretation of the Fair Labor Standards Act (“FLSA”) without undertaking the basic step of determining whether that interpretation is consistent with the statutory language.
+AMICUS BRIEF SUMMARY – NCLA was particularly disturbed by the Fourth Circuit’s decision to grant “considerable deference” to the U.S. Department of Labor’s (“DOL”) non-binding interpretation of the Fair Labor Standards Act (“FLSA”) without undertaking the basic step of determining whether that interpretation was consistent with the statutory language.

 Collins v.
 Yellen